MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

    1. Click on **+ Add certificate authority**.
    1. Select the CA file.
    1. Select **Yes** if the CA is a root certificate, otherwise select **No**.
    1. For **Certificate Revocation List URL**, set the internet-facing URL for the CA base CRL that contains all revoked certificates.
-If the URL isn't set, authentication with revoked certificates won't fail.
+If the URL isn't set, authentication with revoked certificates doesn't fail.
    1. For **Delta Certificate Revocation List URL**, set the internet-facing URL for the CRL that contains all revoked certificates since the last base CRL was published.
    1. The **Issuer hints** flag is enabled by default.
 Turn off **Issuer hints** if the CA shouldn't be included in issuer hints.
    1. Select **Save**.